-Make sure you have a good structured rehearsal planned in advance so that you can keep the time well paced and varied.
-Create a good balance of new and current repertoire so that it’s not all learning which can lead to a lack of concentration.
-Similarly if you are just working on songs the choir know well, attention spans may wane.
+Make sure you have a well structured rehearsal plan created in advance so that you know what you want to achieve in that session.
+Create a good balance of new and current repertoire so that the session’s not all new learning which can lead to a lack of concentration if singers become overwhelmed.
+Similarly, if you are just working on songs the choir know well, attention spans may wane.
 Try and vary the structure of rehearsals week by week so that it’s not always the same formula.
 If people expect the unexpected they will probably give you more attention and their anticipation will also lead to better attendance.

 Divert if necessary

 Don’t be scared to divert from your plan if you sense something is not going well.
-For example, if there is a part of the music which the choir are struggling with, of course it needs to be worked on but don’t let it take up too much rehearsal time, return to it the following week perhaps asking people to work on it in the meantime.
+For example, if there is a section of a new piece which the choir are struggling with, of course it needs to be worked on but don’t let it take up too much rehearsal time, return to it the following week perhaps asking people to work on it in the meantime using your rehearsal tracks.
 If you keep at it people will start getting fidgety and de-motivated particularly if they feel it’s difficult.
 Instead sing through something which they know or are more confident with for a while.

 Create social opportunity

 Make sure your singers have plenty of opportunity to socialise.
-Consider a tea break during rehearsal or invite members to join you for a drink in the local pub afterwards.
-This way when you need them to be quiet and concentrate on the music in rehearsal they will know that there is plenty of opportunity to catch up with friends later.
-In addition to this choir social events are a good way to further the bond between members.
+Consider a refreshment break during rehearsal or invite members to join you for a drink in the local pub or bar afterwards.
+This way when you need them to be quiet and concentrate on the music in rehearsal, they will know that there is plenty of opportunity to catch up with friends later.
+In addition to this arranging social events for your choir is a good way to further the bond between members.
 We hold events twice a year for our choirs at which they can be as noisy as they like!